Scrambled Eggs (1939 film)

 Scrambled Eggs is a cartoon produced by Walter Lantz Productions in 1939 by Universal Pictures featuring a mischievous satyr-like creature named Peterkin.

 Production

 This cartoon was production #984 for Walter Lantz Productions, the fourth in the Cartune Classics series.

 The story is by Elaine Pogany, with designs and backgrounds by her husband Willy Pogany, both of whom are given prominent credit.
 There were no other Peterkin cartoons produced by Walter Lantz, although the character was featured the following year in a children's book called Peterkin, created together by the Poganys, with Elaine doing the story and Willy doing the artwork.

 This cartoon was one of the first done in color by Lantz.
-It can be found in the Woody Woodpecker and Friends Classic Cartoon Collection DVD box set.
+It can be found on The Woody Woodpecker and Friends Classic Cartoon Collection DVD box set.